iberno/landing_page/README.md

 # Creating a Landing Page.
-Create a Landing Page, about searchable engineer for rent or to buy.
+Create a simple Landing Page, about searchable engineer for rent or to buy a house.
 First implementation in css.
 This Project will containe JS and Responsiviy.